remvst/knight/README.md

 - deterministic waves
 - gamepad controls

-## Ideas

-- flowers
-- birds

 # License

-Feel free to read the code but don't use for commercial purposes.
+Feel free to read the code but don't use it for commercial purposes.
 The game is the result of a lot of hard work and I wish to maintain all rights to it.